How the U.S. eFiling initiative is changing consumer product access in U.S. markets

 On Dec.
 8, 2023, the U.S. Consumer Product Safety Commission (CPSC) introduced a supplemental notice of proposed rulemaking (SNPR) amending 16 CFR 1110, Certificates of Compliance.

-eFiling is a CPSC initiative requesting consumer products importers to electronically file compliance data on the Automated Commercial Environment (ACE) system from U.S. Customs and Border Protection (CBP).
-Companies can file data from a certificate of compliance using the ACE partner government agency (PGA) message set.
+eFiling1 is a CPSC initiative requesting consumer products importers to electronically file compliance data on the Automated Commercial Environment (ACE) system from U.S. Customs and Border Protection (CBP).
+Companies can file data from a Certificate of Compliance using the ACE partner government agency (PGA) message set.

 This initiative aligns with the CPSC’s purpose of supporting U.S. consumers’ safety by reducing unreasonable risk of injury or death related to consumer goods products.
 At the same time, it aims to enable a risk assessment approach to product safety and compliance monitoring.